Lorex/fhir-validator-must-support/README.md

 # fhir-validator-must-support

-This project is a simple tool to validate FHIR resources against the mustSupport rules defined in the FHIR specification.
+This project is a simple tool to validate FHIR resources against the MustSupport field defined in the FHIR specification.

+Caution: This tool ONLY validates the "MustSupport" rules defined in the FHIR specification.
+It does NOT validate the other rules defined in the FHIR specification.
+Please consider using this tool to integrate with other FHIR validator to validate the FHIR resources.

 ## Installation
 To use this tool, you need to have Node.js and Yarn Package Manager installed on your machine.
 You can download it from the following links: